 If you aren't able to cast your vote in person, you can ask someone you trust to cast your vote for you.
 This is called a proxy vote and the person casting your vote is often referred to as your proxy.
 The person voting on your behalf can either go to your polling station to cast your vote, or can apply to vote for you by post.

 To apply for a proxy vote, complete the form to vote by proxy, explaining why you can't get to your polling station in person.
+The deadline to submit a proxy vote application form is 27th April.

 How do I register to vote?